bbcawodu/careadvisors-backend/docs/API_Version_2/Providers_Plan_Network_API/Plans_Backend_API.md

 ## Healthcare Plans Backend API

 ### Healthcare Plans Data Submission API
-To create, update, or delete members of the HealthcarePlan class in the database, submit a PUT request to: http://picbackend.herokuapp.com/v2/plans/.
+To create, update, or delete rows in the HealthcarePlan table of the database, make a PUT request to: http://picbackend.herokuapp.com/v2/plans/.

 - The headers of the request should include:
     - "Content-Type: "application/json""